 A supervised work experience in the welding technology field to enhance the application of classroom instruction and skills and/or area of specialization approved by the program instructor.
 May be repeated up to twelve (12) credits.
-Prerequisite: instructor permission; Corequisite:
+WLD Instructor permission and concurrent enrollment in WLD 297.